postgresml/postgresml/pgml-cms/docs/introduction/faq.md

 * Automated backups and point-in-time restore
 * Monitoring dashboard with metrics and logs

-In summary, hosted PostgresML removes the operational burden so you can focus on developing machine learning applications, while still getting the benefits of the unified PostgresML architecture.
+In summary, PostgresML Cloud removes the operational burden so you can focus on developing machine learning applications, while still getting the benefits of the unified PostgresML architecture.